- Poloniex Review: Is Poloniex Safe?

 - You waive your right to participate in class action lawsuits or class-wide arbitration.
 [Section 23]

 - Poloniex may deactivate your account if they suspect you or others to be using your account for illegal activity.
-You will however be able to permitted to transfer your “Tokens” for 90 days after account deactivation or cancellation, unless prohibited by under the law or by a valid subpoena or court order.
+You will however be able to permitted to transfer your “Tokens” for 90 days after account deactivation or cancellation, unless prohibited under law or by a valid subpoena or court order.
 [Section 17]

 - Considering some users have been unable to reach customer support for as long as 90 days, this could be an issue if you’re wrongfully accused of using your account for illegal activity.